MathysDaniel/Polygondwanaland_AnnotatedDatabase/README.md

 * **IRMA** and **LIP6**, for supporting the research within which this database was developed;
 * the **Dezrann** project, for providing a platform for the visualization and exploration of musical annotations.

----

-## License

-The code and original material authored specifically for this repository — including the `.dez` annotation files — are distributed under the terms of the **MIT License**, as indicated by the repository license.

-However, the repository also contains or derives from third-party material, including audio and MIDI files.
-These materials remain subject to their respective authors' and rights holders' terms, summarized below.

-In particular, the open licensing of *Polygondwanaland* should not be interpreted as meaning that all material in this repository is automatically covered by the MIT License.
-Users are responsible for respecting the applicable licenses and rights associated with third-party material.

 ### License summary by file type

 | File type | Source | License | Notes |